On the interactions between mean flows and inertial gravity waves in the WKB approximation: Abstract

 \section{Abstract}

-We derive the generalised Lagrangian mean (GLM) theory as a phase-averaged Eulerian Hamilton variational principle expressed as a composition of two smooth invertible maps.
-Following Gjaja and Holm 1996, we consider 3D inertial gravity waves (IGWs) in the Euler--Boussinesq fluid approximation.
-We provide both deterministic and stochastic closure models for GLM IGWs at leading order in 3D complex vector WKB wave asymptotics.
-This paper brings the Gjaja and Holm 1996 paper at leading order into an easily assimilable short form and proposes a stochastic generalisation of the wave mean flow interaction (WMFI) equations for IGWs.
+We derive a Wentzel–Kramers–Brillouin (WKB) closure of the generalised Lagrangian mean (GLM) theory by using a phase-averaged Hamilton variational principle for the Euler--Boussinesq (EB) equations.
+Following Gjaja and Holm 1996, we consider 3D inertial gravity waves (IGWs) in the EB approximation. {The GLM closure for WKB IGWs expresses EB wave mean flow interaction (WMFI) as WKB wave motion boosted into the reference frame of the EB equations for the Lagrangian mean transport velocity.} We provide both deterministic and stochastic closure models for GLM IGWs at leading order in 3D complex vector WKB wave asymptotics.
+This paper brings the Gjaja and Holm 1996 paper at leading order in wave amplitude asymptotics into an easily understood short form and proposes a stochastic generalisation of the WMFI equations for IGWs.